ku-dml/mol-infer/HPS/Module_2/README.md

 - Splitting Data Sets via Hyperplanes

-  Use a linear program formulation to find a hyperplane to split the given data set into two subsets as described in Section 5.
+  Use a linear programming formulation to find a hyperplane to split the given data set into two subsets as described in Section 5.

 - Constructing Prediction Functions